tensorflow/tfx-addons/proposals/yyyymmdd-project_template.md

 highlight any dependencies which are not open-source.

 ## Project Team
 List the members of the project team.
-Include their names and email addresses.
+Include their names, Github user IDs, and email addresses.
 Identify project leaders.

 # Note
 Please be aware of the processes and requirements which are outlined here: